muan/site/_posts/2012-06-03-code-as-an-activist.md

 I had a great day, and here’s the journey:

-Started by wandering on Twitter trying to catch the end of the endless twitter feed, I saw someone's conversation with [@victorlin](https://twitter.com/victorlin)(founder of Now.in - online broadcasting site).
+Started by wandering on Twitter trying to catch the end of the endless twitter feed, I saw someone's conversation with @victorlin(founder of Now.in - online broadcasting site).
 I followed Victor, and he followed me back shortly.
-Emm, then I decided to read through his previous tweets, and found [Inventing on Principle](https://vimeo.com/36579366) by Bret Victor [@worrydream](https://twitter.com/#!/worrydream).
+Emm, then I decided to read through his previous tweets, and found [Inventing on Principle](https://vimeo.com/36579366) by Bret Victor @worrydream.
 And then I went on reading through Bret’s tweets..
 Amazing how internet works, isn’t it?
 (Or amazing how time just vanishes..)

 ---

-Then at [@worrydream](https://twitter.com/#!/worrydream) I found Jon Blow and [Braid](http://www.youtube.com/watch?v=iIfZAab4Oh0) through [this tweet](https://twitter.com/worrydream/status/190498158873288704) [this article](http://www.theatlantic.com/magazine/archive/2012/05/the-most-dangerous-gamer/8928/3/?single_page=true).
+Then at @worrydream I found Jon Blow and [Braid](http://www.youtube.com/watch?v=iIfZAab4Oh0) through [this tweet](https://twitter.com/worrydream/status/190498158873288704) [this article](http://www.theatlantic.com/magazine/archive/2012/05/the-most-dangerous-gamer/8928/3/?single_page=true).

 > He has famously branded so-called social games like FarmVille “evil” because their whole raison d’être is to maximize corporate profits by getting players to check in obsessively and buy useless in-game items.
 (In one talk, Blow managed to compare FarmVille’s developers to muggers, alcoholic-enablers, Bernie Madoff, and brain-colonizing ant parasites.)
 Once, during an online discussion about the virtues of short game-playing experiences, Blow wrote, “Gamers seem to praise games for being addicting, but doesn’t that feel a bit like Stockholm syndrome?”
->

 > <small>Taylor Clark on Jon Blow</small>

-In the article, I found this paragraph most interesting for it reminds me of the talk from [@nireyal](https://twitter.com/#!/nireyal) on [Behavior by Design](http://goo.gl/qU9tp) at [500](https://twitter.com/500Startups), he mentioned how FarmVille works in terms of getting people obsessive through habit (#part2 12m30s).
+In the article, I found this paragraph most interesting for it reminds me of the talk from [nireyal](https://twitter.com/#!/nireyal) on [Behavior by Design](http://goo.gl/qU9tp) at [500](https://twitter.com/500Startups), he mentioned how FarmVille works in terms of getting people obsessive through habit (#part2 12m30s).
 At the time I thought of the desire engine as purely a tactic, and didn’t actually give any thoughts on the morality behind it.

 > I am here to inspire people to use habit design and behavior design to do good.
 >